Financial-Times/origami/README.md

 # o-autocomplete

-An origami component for autocomplete inputs
+An origami component for autocomplete inputs.
+This is built on top of the excellent [accessible autocomplete component](https://github.com/alphagov/accessible-autocomplete) by AlphaGov.

 - [Usage](#usage)
 - [Markup](#markup)